We Represent the Victims, Not the Corporations

 The claims representative will next assign the claim to an adjuster.
 A claims adjuster has training and experience in determining the value of the property damage to each car involved in the crash.
 The adjuster may do any of the following during an investigation:

-Negotiating With the Insurance Company – A Receipt for Disaster
+Negotiating With the Insurance Company – A Recipe for Disaster

 Instant, No Obligation Auto Accident Case Review